t510599/earbuds-slides-control/README.md

 2. `python windows-smtc.py`

 ## Config
-You can customize which key to sent when action occurred in `config.py`.
+You can customize which key to sent when action occurred in `config.py`. (e.g. PowerPoint and Google Slides are using different keys to start presentation.)
 For key format, please refer to [boppreh/keyboard](https://github.com/boppreh/keyboard#keyboard.send) manual.

 ## How it works